Alonso-del-Arte/chess/doc/Puzzles.md

 puzzles with more than one correct solution.
 I will try to indicate when that is the case for all endgame puzzles.
 But not for middlegame or opening puzzles.

+And remember what Lasker said about when you see a good move: look for a better move.
+That is the case with many of these puzzles.

 ## Endgame puzzles

 In my opinion, endgame puzzles are the easiest.
 Sure we can put in some stymied